 Scholarly or scientific investigation or inquiry.

-A minimum standard of performance required for continuation of enrolment.
+A minimum standard of performance required for continued enrolment.

 A grouping of similar departments.
 For example, The School of Biomedical Sciences or The School of Accounting.

 For most courses, the academic year is made up of two semesters of twelve weeks each.
-You attend classes during these twelve weeks, which are the teaching periods.
+You attend classes during these twelve weeks.
 Each semester has a mid-semester break and another at the end to prepare for exams.
 Exams and breaks aren’t included in the twelve weeks (see semester dates summary).
-There are also other, non-standard teaching periods that apply to certain courses, such as terms, trimesters and summer semesters (see census dates).
+There are also other teaching periods that apply to certain courses, such as terms, trimesters and summer semesters (see census dates).

-A small group teaching context, similar to a tutorial.
+A small group teaching class, similar to a tutorial.

 A teaching member of staff who is employed on a casual basis by the University.